Set yourself apart in a competitive marketplace.

 Build an awesome résumé

-Because you’ll be alternating between classroom learning and co-op work terms, you’ll gain 2 full years of practical work experience with 5 to 6 work terms over the course of your degree.
+Because you’ll be alternating between classroom learning and co-op work terms, you’ll gain two full years of practical work experience with five to six work terms over the course of your degree.

 Add more credentials